setarekhosravi/Socket/README.md

 ### Contents
 * What is TCP, UDP and IP Protocols
 * OSI and TCP/IP models
-* what is socket and socket programming
+* What is socket and socket programming
-* basic instructions (basic.py)
+* Basic instructions (basic.py)